Avimita-amc8313/avimita_chatterjee/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my corner of the web!"
+title: "Welcome to Avimita's corner of the web!"
 author_profile: true
 redirect_from:
   - /about/